GuangtengMeng/GuangtengMeng.github.io/index.md

 ## Major Project Experiences
+### Cognitive Neural Mechanisms Underlying the Impact of Social Comparison on the Dynamic Trade-off of Interpersonal Competition and Cooperation (National Natural Science Foundation Project, 2024-2027)
+- As one of the **key participants in charge**, I took on tasks ranging from problem proposing, paradigm development, project application, environment setup, data collection, project management, data analysis, paper writing, and project reporting.
+- The project utilized **scales, behaviors, EEGs, and fMRI** to investigate the cognitive neural mechanisms of interpersonal coopetition. **Computational models** were built for fitting purposes based on brain activation changes induced by dynamic trade-off during such social exchanges.

 ### Brain-Inspired Autonomous System (Service Lab at 2012 Central Research Institute)
 - Based on the mechanisms of advanced human cognitive processing, this project innovatively proposed a **Brain-Inspired Autonomous System (BIAS)** by blending the cutting-edge fields of **autonomous systems, brain science, computational modelling, and cognitive neuroscience**.
 - Through mathematical models, it simulated human cognitive processes such as **belief updating, value-based decision making, conflict monitoring, and knowledge graphing**.
 - The project explored its application in areas like **traffic flow forecasting, user experience, operational efficiency, and resource utilization**.
 - This research direction has been included in Huawei's key research track in the **Autonomous Driving Network L5 Overall Reference Architecture Baseline (2023-2026)**.

-### Cognitive Neural Mechanisms Underlying the Impact of Social Comparison on the Dynamic Trade-off of Interpersonal Competition and Cooperation (National Natural Science Foundation Project, 2024-2027)
-- As one of the **key participants in charge**, I took on tasks ranging from problem proposing, paradigm development, project application, environment setup, data collection, project management, data analysis, paper writing, and project reporting.
-- The project utilized **scales, behaviors, EEGs, and fMRI** to investigate the cognitive neural mechanisms of interpersonal coopetition. **Computational models** were built for fitting purposes based on brain activation changes induced by dynamic trade-off during such social exchanges.

-### China School-Age Children's Brain and Intellectual Development Cohort Study (Major Project of Science and Technology Innovation 2030 "Brain Science and Brain-inspired Research")

-### Assisting Screening System (Sub-Project of the National Key R&D Program, 2019-2021)

-### Mediation analyses and neural mechanisms of intergroup relationship on pain empathy and altruistic behaviorsr (National Natural Science Foundation Project, 2019-2022)

 ## Selected Publications